alexKleider/phInfo/README.md

 on your staging machine.

 Change into your `Downloads` directory: the directory into which the zip file was downloaded.
-Enter the following commands substituting the directory name if your download went else where:
+Double check again that none of the files in that directory end in `.zip.part` and then enter the following commands substituting the directory name if your download went else where:

         cd ~/Downloads
         ls -lA